 There are numbers of job opportunities after the completion of B.Sc Horticulture.
 A candidate can pursue job roles as a horticulturist, floriculturist, pomologist, etc.

-Students learn about the plants that are used by consumption, medicinal purposes, and aesthetic purpose.
+Candidates can learn about the plants that are used for consumption, medicinal purposes, and aesthetic purpose.

 By this time, you might have got an idea on which is the suitable course for you.
 As two courses have decent career prospects, you can choose the right course that suits your career aspirations and interests.
 Avoid choosing the course just because of peer pressure.